Introduction

 Article 22 of the Design Act 2000 specifies that any fraudulent or evident replication of a registered design without the owner’s authorization is illegal and also forbids the import, closely related to a registered design, of such material.
 The precise provisions of the section are that, with regard to the breach of a registered design, compensation payable in a civil proceeding shall not exceed Rs.
 50,000/-.
 Because the compensation due is legally restricted, this is an excellent reason for insisting on an interim order before the trial begins.

-Comparing design registration against other IP registration
+Comparing Design Registration against other IP Registration

-1. Design registration versus Patent registration: a new product or technique incorporating inventive step (technical development) and showing industrial applicability shall provide patent protection.
+Design registration versus Patent registration: a new product or technique incorporating inventive step (technical development) and showing industrial applicability shall provide patent protection.
 The main differential in design vis-à-vis patent protection is that patents must, contrary to designs, contain a feature of technical importance in terms of functionality and/or structure.
 While an aesthetic design is examined and not the functionality/techniques of an article’s form/model, the patents on the other hand are evaluated exclusively on the functionality and not on the aesthetic of the property/form.

-• Registration of design versus copyright: design and copyright protection relate to the article’s esthetic features.
+- Registration of design versus copyright: design and copyright protection relate to the article’s esthetic features.
 Section 15(1) of the 1957 Copyright Act explicitly specifies the determining characteristic as follows:

-No design registered under the Designs Act of 1911 or copyright shall exist or;
+- No design registered under the Designs Act of 1911 or copyright shall exist or;

-Copyright must terminate as soon as an article for which the design is applied has been reproduced more than fifty times in an industry process in all designs that can be registered under this Design Act.
+- Copyright must terminate as soon as an article for which the design is applied has been reproduced more than fifty times in an industry process in all designs that can be registered under this Design Act.

-Accordingly, a design registration and copyright of the piece cannot exist together under Section 15 of the Copyrights Act, both kinds of IP protection are mutually incompatible.
+- Accordingly, a design registration and copyright of the piece cannot exist together under Section 15 of the Copyrights Act, both kinds of IP protection are mutually incompatible.

-• Registration of design versus registration of trademarks: 10A overlapping area may be available to a registered design and trademark (not yet registered).
+- Registration of design versus registration of trademarks: 10A overlapping area may be available to a registered design and trademark (not yet registered).
 If a unique shape is a registered design and that unique shape of the Article achieves such popularity which results in brand recognition in the same classification of goods between available articles, the same may be taken into account by the proprietor/company in respect of the registration of a trade name.

 The company may, consequently, consider applying for registration as a mark of the form/pattern if a unique industrial shaping or pattern is used as a design and if the design is indicating the origin of the item/products in the Company.